StackOverFlowWhereArtThou/IoCVideoLibrary/README.md

     - Removes the need to mock-up / stub dependencies in testing

 ## Key Features
-- Can add view all video in our codebase
+- Video Controller Can add view all video in our codebase
 - Full test coverage of code

 ## Future features to add